How to File a DBA in Utah

 A business may not register a name that is the same or similar to another business in Utah.

-Names can be searched on the Utah Department of Commerce website.
+Names can be searched on the Utah Business Search website through the Utah Department of Commerce.
 Learn how to do a business name search in Utah.

 Information requested on the form includes: